DebXD/link-media-scraper-bot/README.md

  Your Telegram account API_HASH, Get it from [my.telegram.org](https://my.telegram.org)

  * * BOT TOKEN (Required) :
- Enter the Token of Your Bot, Get it from [BotFather](https://t.me/BotFather)
+ The Token of Your Bot, Get it from [BotFather](https://t.me/BotFather)

  * LOG CHAT ID (Optional) :
- Enter your CHAT_ID where you want to get bot run notification.
+ Your CHAT_ID where you want to get bot run notification.

  * API USERNAME (Optional) :
- Enter Your [streamtape](https://streamtape.com) API USERNAME from account panel to access the streamtape functionalities.
+ Your [streamtape](https://streamtape.com) API USERNAME from account panel to access the streamtape functionalities.

  * API PASSWORD (Optional) :
- Enter Your [streamtape](https://streamtape.com) API PASSWORD from account panel to access the streamtape functionalities.
+ Your [streamtape](https://streamtape.com) API PASSWORD from account panel to access the streamtape functionalities.

   * HTTP/HTTPS PROXY (Optional) :
- Enter Your [PROXY](https://webshare.io/) Sign Up and get the retotaing proxy if bunkr command(handler) crashes.
+ Your [PROXY](https://webshare.io/) Sign Up and get the retotaing proxy if bunkr command(handler) crashes.

  ### Usage:
  - Paste these variable in `example.env` and rename it to `.env` afterwards.
 Do not add inverted comma or quotes.